 Going into the fine details, we will brush some red onto her cheeks and lips before adding catchlights to her eyes.
 From there, we're going to add in our eyelashes!
 We start by resizing and distorting them to fit each of our eyes.

 Now we're going to give our background some spooky cobwebs.
 You can use the warp tool to have them fit the shape you need.
 Next, we will add some to our puppet, using the warp tool to have it fit around the subject's body more naturally.

 After we have all our cobwebs the way we want them, we will start placing our spiders using our pixelsquid plugin.
 Again, you can put them however you'd like; have fun with them.

 We're going to start creating our shadows by duplicating layers, lowering their levels until they're black, then moving them behind our original object.
-We're going to make it larger than our original subject, and then blur it before reducing it’s opacity.
+We're going to make it larger than our original subject and then blur it before reducing its opacity.
 Make sure you mask the areas you don't want to show.

 We're going to play around with our effects now, adding a vignette and adjusting the light filtering to give our atmosphere a darker look.
-I go into depth on how to get the light filtering to match the look we're trying to create.
-My full tutorial is available through my premium membership.
+First, I go into depth on how to get the light filtering to match the look we're trying to create.
+My full tutorial is available through the premium membership.